n8acl/dapnet_paging_gateway/docs/faq.md

     Yeah.
 This is a tricky question as there really is no straight answer.
 There are some ways to do this:

       * First off, the easiest way is to ask the person you are wanting to send pages to.
       * If you are a DAPNET Subscriber yourself, you can login to the DAPNET website and do a search for the person.
 If they come up, they are a subscriber.
-However, they need to have everything setup and configured for it to go through.
+However, they need to have everything setup and configured for the message to go through.

     Otherwise, there really isn't a straight forward way